workgena/awesome-hardware/keyboards/hhkb_2/README.md

 * Product Weight 530 g

 ## Recommendation
-Buy "Type-S"-version or use "O-rings" to make keyboard silent.
-Silent is significantly better experience.
+Buy "Type-S"-version or use "O-rings" to make keyboard silent, it will be significantly better experience.

 ## Reviews
 [PFU Happy Hacking Keyboard Professional 2 Review](https://youtu.be/amFw45AyQb4) \